 By increasing the energy capacity in the stationary batteries, we increase the capability of the energy storage, as it increases the efficiency of the photovoltaic system which can sustain itself for a longer periods without sun.
 This system can completely satisfy the energy needs of a house, if said house is a low energy user, or a vacation house, which is not used very frequently.
 It also reduces the cost of the stationary battery, as it is being used for the building as well as the vehicle.

-We have presented the idea at WTN (World technology network summit) in New York in November 2015 and gradually building the system during 2016 till it became fully functional till the end of the year.
+We have presented the idea at WTN (World technology network summit) in New York in November 2015.
+Till 2019 we have been gradually building pilot facilities together with GEN-i d.o.o. .
 The project is still ongoing by collecting the data and improving the system.
-The new addition will be “Solar van” project which will have robotized removable part of the battery that will serve as range extender or storage.

 Batteries are still the most expensive part of both storage system and electric car, so double use could significantly increase both range and storage when needed.
-At the moment no car producer except Tesla offers a car with a range that suits long distance drives.
+At the moment most car producers use batteries that are far bigger then most people use for daily drive.
 At the same time most household storage systems serve just as buffers and not real storage due to high cost of batteries.
 Most of the Mo-Fri daily drives in EU 28 don’t exceed 50 km while weekend and holiday drives tend to be of greater distance.
 So the necessity of having a longer range is mostly limited to the time when family is not at home, what lowers the household electricity consumption at that time.
-That means that if electric car producers would make part of the battery in a removable form, this part could serve as additional storage for the house being totally or just partly off grid.
-Additional batteries for existing cars could also be produced by third parties what we have proved by adding removable 10 kWh battery that has served also as battery storage to existing VW E Golf.
-Besides additional electric car batteries, some existing electric vehicles that are used only during summer season like Renault Twizzy and scooters, could be connected to Sustainable energy cycle directly thus boosting the available storage capacity without any additional work or cost.
+Besides additional electric car batteries, some existing electric vehicles that are used only during summer season like Renault Twizy and e scooters and motor bikes, could be connected to Sustainable energy cycle directly thus boosting the available storage capacity without any additional work or cost.

 Same system can also be applied to vacation houses that are used just for holidays or weekends and could be completely off grid basically having just a small 2 – 5 kWh storage battery connected to renewable energy sources for the time the house is not in use.
 When the owner arrives for the weekend, part of the electric car battery is connected to the system.